-- c) Leaves of absence, unpaid, not covered in b) 1. above: - 1.
+- c) Leaves of absence, unpaid, not covered above: - 1.
 Subject to limitations enumerated in this policy statement, authorization is granted for the following unpaid leaves of absence. - (a) For a period of time not to exceed one (1) school year for approved graduate study, such leave to include any required internship experience.